How do we know this works?

 We get this question a lot.
 For a few years, our normal response had been, “We don't know.
 We just have faith that it does.”
 However, that answer has recently changed.

-- 83-100% of all hotels accept the labeled soap during an outreach.
+- Typically, 80-100% of visited hotels accept the labeled soap during a given outreach.

 - Generally at least 1 missing child is identified by hotel staff during each outreach.

 - Polaris Project says of S.O.A.P., “The outreach efforts have had a significant impact.
 The Hotline doesn't have a marketing budget, so we rely on efforts like [theirs] to get the Hotline information in front of the people who need it the most.”

 - Michigan Crimes Against Children agency reports a dramatic increase in calls to their tip line during outreaches.

 - Outreaches typically consist of 30-500 volunteers.
 Once an outreach is completed, volunteers have been educated in the basics of Human Trafficking.

 Some things might not have a measurable goal.
 And it really doesn't matter how many are saved.
 One is enough.
 All that really matters is that we are doing something about this issue.

 Theresa was sitting in a small group setting at a local drug and alcohol residential recovery program for women and sharing her story.
 She was asked by one of the ladies about S.O.A.P. and how we knew it works.
 She gave her normal response and then a woman in the circle spoke out quietly, “My name is Amanda and I know it works!”
 Theresa thought she was just being nice and supportive but the woman continued on, “Four months ago I was in a Detroit motel near the airport and the ‘John’ started to go crazy on me.
 He was high and beat me and I was scared for my life so I ran into the bathroom with my cell phone and locked the door.
 I saw a bar of soap with a red label and called the number on it.
 The police rescued me and I got into a recovery program and here I am today.
 Thank you.
 It saved my life.”